chiefBiiko/bitjson/intro/bitjson-intro.md

 Why
 ---

-..not?
-Just wanted to un/marshal `R` objects from/to a text representation that perfectly preserves data consistency, send it over a *wire* or just dump it anywhere.
+Just wanted to un/marshal `R` objects from/to a text representation that preserves data consistency, can be sent over a *wire* and dumped anywhere.

 ------------------------------------------------------------------------